Oschadbank: History

 For a long time, the bank remained the only one of 74 Ukrainian banks that was not a member of the Deposit Guarantee Fund.
 In April 2022, the Law of Ukraine "On Amendments to Certain Laws of Ukraine on Ensuring the Stability of the Deposit Guarantee System" came into force, which aims to increase depositors' confidence in the banking system and ensure its stability.
 It is within the framework of this law that Oschadbank joined the DGF.

+Legal proceedings against Russia

+After the 2014 Russian annexation of Crimea, Russia expropriated Oschadbank's assets in Crimea, against which the bank initiated legal proceedings.
+In 2016, the Permanent Court of Arbitration in The Hague ruled in favour of Oschadbank, and ordered the Russian Federation to pay 1.1 billion USD in compensation.
+In 2018, the Arbitral Tribunal (Court of Appeal) in Paris recognised the ruling.
+The Supreme Court of France confirmed the ruling in 2021, and announced its final decision in 2022.
+In April 2025, Oschadbank registered seizure of Russian assets in France worth approximately €87 million ($99 million) as part of the arbitration award in compensation for damages inflicted by Russia's actions.